DraagDunk/student_shuffler/README.md

  ## TODO

- * Save list of students to file.

  * Save groups to .txt file.

  * Package app as executable file.

  * Implement limits to the size of groups based in number of students.

- * Present students in a prettier way in the list.